-Since the REIT distribution requirement prevents us from retaining earnings, we generally will be required to refinance debt at its maturity with additional debt or equity.
-Thus, compliance with the REIT requirements may hinder our ability to grow our business, which could adversely affect the market price of our common shares.
+Since the REIT distribution requirements prevent us from retaining earnings, we generally will be required to refinance debt at its maturity with additional debt or equity.

 Dividends payable by REITs do not qualify for the reduced tax rates available for some dividends.